hackclub/winter/clive223.md

 1 aux cable - already owened - to connect the raspi module to our speaker module parts to buy- 1 x Raspberry Pi 4 Model B with 2 GB RAM- main computing circut which will connect to bluetooth and host ai assisrtant in the future
-1 x Sipeed MAIX R6+1 Microphone Array- mic and ai circut enabling us to run real time conversations as ai assistants do 1 x ShivExim 25 in 1 Precision Screwdriver Set Multi Pocket Repair Tool Kit  will be used to remove the battery from my phone to connect to the mobile phone
+1 x Sipeed MAIX R6+1 Microphone Array- mic and ai circut enabling us to run real time conversations as ai assistants do 1 x ShivExim 25 in 1 Precision Screwdriver Set Multi Pocket Repair Tool Kit  will be used to remove the battery from my phone to connect to the ras-pi

 refrances